3DC-STAR-Anthony/NHPABC/snATAC/05.Motif_enrichment/README.md

 down_results <- results$dow
 ```
 ## Step 3：TF Filtering
 This step was based on the expression results of the TF genes in the corresponding snRNA-seq, which is not elaborated here.
+The TF list can be extracted from the Motif Database.